 • Cardiac Assessment

-• Private room in the ICU Unit, where each patient is individually treated
+• A private hospital room, where each patient is individually treated

-• Specialists, including cardiologists, neurologists, and gastroenterologist, are available for consultation if medical director believes necessary
+• Specialists, including cardiologists, neurologists, and gastroenterologist, are available for consultation if the medical director believes necessary

 • Inclusive Recovery Post-Detox Retreat and all its Therapeutic Services